-A. Go to Eastern’s homepage and click “webct” link or "eiu online (d2l)" link
+A. Go to Eastern’s homepage and click "eiu online" link

 B. Enter your EIU Net ID and password.

-For students who have never taken an online class and are not sure if they are well suited to that mode of course delivery, there is an online assessment tool available from the WebCT homepage called, “Are Online Courses Right for Me?”.
+For students who have never taken an online class and are not sure if they are well suited to that mode of course delivery, be sure to look at this online assessment tool.

 A. Go to Eastern’s homepage.